 Access backup through iTunes File Sharing

-You can access backup files either via iTunes File Sharing by connecting your device to your computer, opening iTunes, selecting your device and selecting the File Sharing entry in the sidebar.
+If you stored your backups in the Stage Traxx 3 folder you can access them via iTunes File Sharing by connecting your device to your computer, opening iTunes, selecting your device and selecting the File Sharing entry in the sidebar.
 Select Stage Traxx 3 and you will see a list of all files in the documents directory of Stage Traxx:

 You can drag and drop files to and from your computer.
 Make sure to copy your backup file to your computer.